ngiraud/posttype-management/readme.md

 php artisan posttype:create MYPOSTTYPE [-m|--migrate] [--ctrl-folder=MYFOLDER]
 ```

-If you want to specify a custom path to your Controller directory inside the App/Http, you can use :
+If you want to specify a custom path to your Controller directory inside the App/Http, you can use:
 ```bash
 php artisan posttype:create MYPOSTTYPE --ctrl-folder=MYFOLDER
 ```

 The route will be namespaced with the folder name.

-If you want to migrate the generate migration instantly :
+If you want to migrate the generated migration instantly:
 ```bash
 php artisan posttype:create MYPOSTTYPE -m
 ```